-PCP/HPA : The gauge on the gun or tank tends to be less accurate during a fill.
-The internal temperature can rise by 40-50° F as pressure increases.
-The gauge will read higher when it's warm.
-As the internal temp returns to normal the pressure will drop.
-This causes the pressure to be slightly lower than the gauge read during the fill.
+PCP/HPA : The internal temperature of a tube or tank rises during a fill.
+As it cools the pressure drops a little.
+This causes pressure to be lower minutes after than the gauge read during the fill.
 Use the gauge on the hand pump, compressor or fill adapter to monitor fill pressure, this is generally more accurate.

 HAND PUMP : With hand pumps filling too fast or too much is not much of a concern.
 Pay attention to the gauge and pump at a moderate pace to avoid damaging the seals in the pump.

 COMPRESSOR : Filling directly from a compressor requires a lot more care.
 With some you can easily fill a small tube or tank very quickly.
 Small PCP tubes can fill to 3000 PSI in less than 30 seconds.
 A large tube can fill in under a minute and a 13 cu in tank nearly as fast.
 Overpressurizing is the biggest risk, you could quickly end up with 4000+ PSI.